CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 ## Link Pause

-The PAUSE frame is a flow control mechanism that halts the transmission of the transmitter for a specified period of time.
-A server or other network node within the data center may be receiving traffic faster than it can handle it, thus the PAUSE frame.
+The PAUSE frame is a flow control mechanism that halts the transmission of the transmitter for a specified period of time, which might be needed if a server or other network node within the data center receives traffic faster than it can handle.
 In Cumulus Linux, you can configure individual ports to execute link pause by:

-- Transmitting pause frames when its ingress buffers become congested (TX pause enable).
+- Transmitting pause frames when the ingress buffers become congested (TX pause enable).
 - Responding to received pause frames (RX pause enable).

 Link pause is disabled by default.
-To enabling link pause, you must configure settings in the `/etc/cumulus/datapath traffic.conf` file.
+To enable link pause, you must configure settings in the `/etc/cumulus/datapath traffic.conf` file.

-{{%notice tip%}}

-What's the difference between link pause and priority flow control?
+{{< expand "What's the difference between link pause and priority flow control?" >}}

 - Priority flow control is applied to an individual priority group for a specific ingress port.
 - Link pause (also known as port pause or global pause) is applied to all the traffic for a specific ingress port.

-{{%/notice%}}
+{{< /expand >}}

-Here is an example configuration that enables both types of link pause for swp1 through swp4 and swp6:
+Here is an example configuration that enables TX pause and RX pause for swp1 through swp4 and swp6:

 ```
 # to configure pause on a group of ports: